Warbo/chriswarbo-net/projects/nixos/debian_packages.md

 directory made by `debootstrap`).
 Since we're aiming to use pre-built binaries, I opted to also use a pre-built filesystem image.

-Here's a Nix expression forgetting a Debian filesystem image, which we take from a collection of Docker resources:
+Here's a Nix expression for getting a Debian filesystem image, which we take from a collection of Docker resources:

 ```
 { fetchurl }: